ajayraju999/Real-world-Data-Extraction-in-Digital-Gauges-using-Computer-vision-and-Tensorflow/README.md

 * Training.
 * Exporting the inference graph.
 * Testing and using your newly trained object detection classifier by running RUN_EXTRACTION.py.

+## Conclusion:
+ * I Discovered that my hypothesis was right i.e considering digits and point as objects and tried to do ,object detection on them ,which worked very well in real time  webcam      detection which can be used for capturing the digital gauges  data without any human presence as per the project scope,tried different pretrained models for improving the        accuracy ,among them EfficientDet-D0 (512)﻿ was giving me better accuracy around 98-99%,thanks for Auring Technologies for giving me this project.

 # To Do's:
 1) Deploying the model into web application.
-2) Should Try to use the webapp in real time.
+2) Should Try to use the webapp in real time use.